PrJayK/Chess/README.md

 # Chess
-This is the repository for classic two player chess.
+This is a repository for the classic two player chess.